Alientation/Machine-Learning-In-C/README.md

 Basic visualizer in raylib

 ## Goals
-Train a model on MNIST
+- Train a model on MNIST
-Optimize, currently sitting at 16 million examples a second for a model (2 -> 2 -> 1)
+- Optimize, currently sitting at 1.6 million examples a second for a model (2 -> 2 -> 1)
+     - though it appears that after having the model run all the tests after each training epoch, the total time went up marginally by a couple hundred ms
-Improve UI of visualizer and add more features like manually tuning weights or giving inputs to the model Add momentum, regularization, dropout, and warmup training Download and use pretrained model
+- Improve UI of visualizer and add more features like manually tuning weights or giving inputs to the model
+- Add momentum, regularization, dropout, and warmup training
+- Download and use pretrained model
-Support mini batching
+- Support mini batching
-..possibly use third party linear algebra libraries, but hopefully won't have to.. don't want to use any for this project other than raylib
+- ..possibly use third party linear algebra libraries, but trying not to.. don't want to use any for this project other than raylib